DV

 What is the difference between EEM and VWO?

-EEM (iShares MSCI Emerging Markets ETF) tracks MSCI Emerging Markets Index with an index strategy, while VWO (Vanguard FTSE Emerging Markets ETF) tracks FTSE Emerging Markets All Cap China A Inclusion Index with an international approach.
-They are issued by BlackRock and Vanguard respectively.
+EEM (iShares MSCI Emerging Markets ETF) tracks MSCI Emerging Markets Index with an index approach, while VWO (Vanguard FTSE Emerging Markets ETF) tracks FTSE Emerging Markets All Cap China A Inclusion Index with an international approach.
+They are issued by iShares and Vanguard respectively.

 Can I hold both EEM and VWO?